How can we help?

 What payment methods do you accept?

 Wiser accepts all major credit cards (Visa, Mastercard, American Express, Discover), ACH bank transfers, and wire transfers.
 Subscription payments are processed automatically on your renewal date.
-All payment processing is encrypted and PCI-DSS compliant for security.
+Payments are processed by Stripe, a PCI Service Provider Level 1 certified payment processor.
+Wiser Workplace does not store credit card numbers on its own servers.
 You can update payment methods anytime in your account settings.
 For enterprise customers, we can discuss custom billing arrangements including invoicing terms.

 How do I cancel my subscription?